 How Safe is it to Drive in El Salvador?

-These are only the reported accidents; the daily average could be higher if we add non-reported accidents and minor ones.
+These are only the reported injuries; the number could be higher if we add non-reported injuries from minor traffic accidents.

-Some of the most common causes for these accidents are distracted drivers, invading lanes, excessive speeding, not respecting traffic signs, and drunk driving.
+Some of the most common causes for these accidents are distracted drivers, invading lanes, not respecting traffic signs, failure to keep a regulatory distance, excessive speed, and drunk driving.

 How Bad Are the Salvadoran Roads?